 Earlier we touched on how costly data loss can be for a business.
 It’s important to understand why.

 With today’s litigious and regulatory business environment, maintaining legal documents, contracts and compliance records is essential.
-If you don’t properly back up your data and are forced to recreate important business documents or contracts, the costs incurred from attorneys, accountants, consultants and other professionals can be astronomical.
+If you don’t properly back up your data and are forced to recreate important business documents or contracts, the costs incurred by attorneys, accountants, consultants and other professionals can be astronomical.

 But there are other intangible costs to consider.
 If you lose important contracts, correspondence or documents connected with your customers, it will erode their confidence in your company’s methods and procedures.
 Ultimately, you risk losing their business.

-If your business or organization uses desktop versions of Microsoft Office applications, there are plenty of backup solutions that can do the job for you reliably – if you implement an effective backup strategy and stick with it.
+If your business or organization use desktop versions of Microsoft Office applications, there are plenty of backup solutions that can do the job for you reliably – if you implement an effective backup strategy and stick with it.
 However, if your company creates Microsoft documents and emails in the cloud, options for Office 365 backup aren’t quite as abundant.

 Microsoft does a relatively good job of securing Office 365 data.
 But even good security protocols won’t help your company if a disgruntled system admin, armed with a few passwords, decides to do some damage.
 When it comes to backing up cloud and Office 365 data effectively, admin segmentation is just as important as platform diversity for a secure Office 365 backup plan.
 The moral of the story – don’t rely on one platform or one person to back up your important Office or Office 365 data.